apache/cloudstack-docs-admin/source/hosts.rst

    keystore-setup <properties file> <keystore file> <passphrase> <validity> <csr file>

    keystore-cert-import <properties file> <keystore file> <mode: ssh|agent> <cert file> <cert content> <ca-cert file> <ca-cert content> <private-key file> <private key content:optional>

+Starting 4.11.1, a KVM host is considered secured when it has its keystore and certificates setup for both the agent and libvirtd process.
+A secured host will only allow and initiate TLS enabled live VM migration.
+This requires libvirtd to listen on default port 16514, and the port to be allowed in the firewall rules.
+Certificate renewal (using the `provisionCertificate` API) will restart both the libvirtd process and agent after deploying new certificates.